 Our vascular fellows perform a high volume of complex open and endovascular cases.
 We have hybrid OR/Angio suites in both UWHC and the VA (the buildings are connected) and have wide reaching clinical programs in thoracoabdominal aneurysm repair, TEVAR, FEVAR, limb salvage angioplasty, carotid stenting, and thrombolytic therapy for venous thromboembolism.
 We offer opportunities in clinical research training and advancement in critical thinking skills with a diverse faculty who are dedicated to teaching.
 We are proud that our fellowship graduates have a 100% ABS Qualifying and Certifying Exam pass rate.

-Our goal for this fellowship is to provide a cutting-edge learning environment and world-class teaching faculty that will enrich the competency of vascular surgery fellows in basic science and clinical curriculum while complying with the 80-hour work week.
-Our faculty members are committed to providing the vascular residents with the tools and training needed to succeed in the specialty of vascular surgery.
-We are proud that 100 percent of our trainees have passed their American Board of Surgery Certifying Exam in Vascular Surgery on their first attempt.
+Our goal for this fellowship is to provide a cutting-edge learning environment and world-class teaching faculty that will enrich the competency of vascular surgery fellows in basic science and the clinical curriculum.
+Our faculty members are committed to providing the vascular fellows with the tools and training needed to succeed and become leaders in the specialty field of vascular surgery.
+Please explore this website and view this PowerPoint to learn more details about our program.
+Additionally, feel free to email us with any questions.